30 Oral Storytelling Tips for Beginners

 15. Stand, unless sitting is required

 Your body speaks.
 When you sit down, you silence half of your body.
 And you confine yourself to a smaller space.
-So stand and use the space that you have.
+So stand and use the area that you have.
 Don’t be afraid to be seen.
 Exceptions are when talking to a little group, to little children, or in a setting where sitting is expected.

 16. Look your audience in the eyes

 Storytelling happens in connection.
-Tell your story for each individual, looking them softly in the eyes and making true contact.
+Tell your story for each individual, looking them softly in the eyes and making actual contact.
 This can be scary, but it is essential.
 A good rule of thumb is to connect each sentence to a different person in your audience.
 Don’t miss the back row!

 17. Tell less, not more